nicksweb/ci3-email-finance-system/README.md

 <a name="introduction"></a>
 ## INTRODUCTION

-CI3 Fire Starter is a CodeIgniter3 skeleton application that includes [jQuery](https://jquery.com/) and [Twitter Bootstrap](http://getbootstrap.com/).
-It is intended to be light weight, minimalistic and not get in your way of building great CodeIgniter 3 applications.
-It is also intended for new CodeIgniter developers who want a simple, easy platform for learning the framework.
+Email Finance System (EFS) is a simple solution that allows receipts to be eamiled to the instance of EFS to be recorded in a database for users such as tax purposes.
+This project has been built from a base template using the CI3 Fire Starter as our skeleton applicatio.
+Read more about CI3 Fire Starter on their [GitHub](https://github.com/JasonBaier/ci3-fire-starter) here. [jQuery]

+EFS is like the original project, intended to be light weight, minimalistic solution.

+Some of the features of Email Fiance System:

 * CodeIgniter 3.x
 * Base controllers for Public, Private, Admin and API classes
-* Internationalization (translations) support
+* Internationalization (translations) support (Work in Progress)
     + Jsi18n Library to support internationalization in your Javascript files
 * The latest version of [jQuery](https://jquery.com/)
 * The latest version of [Twitter Bootstrap](http://getbootstrap.com/)